erjohnson/oom/README.md

 > *oom* -- (initialism) out of memory, out of mana

-C code snippets for copy-pasting and reference.
+C code and other snippets for copy-pasting and reference.